George Szell: The Cleveland Orchestra: 1946 to 1970

-“A new leaf will be turned over with a bang!” said George Szell, who was named Music Director and Conductor of The Cleveland Orchestra in January 1946.
+“A new leaf will be turned over with a bang!” said Szell, who was named Music Director and Conductor of The Cleveland Orchestra in January 1946.
 “People talk about the New York, the Boston, and the Philadelphia.
 Now they will talk about the New York, the Boston, the Philadelphia, and the Cleveland.”
-However, Szell’s time in Cleveland began during a period of unrest and uncertainty.
-The Orchestra’s previous music director, Erich Leinsdorf, had temporarily vacated his post after being drafted into the armed forces.
-During Leinsdorf’s absence, Szell made his Severance Hall debut — in November 1944 — to glowing reviews.
-And despite Leinsdorf’s impending return, public opinion shifted toward Szell.
-Following intense negotiations that included granting Szell complete artistic control over personnel, programming, scheduling, and recording, the Orchestra’s Board of Trustees appointed him the ensemble’s fourth music director.
+However, Szell's time in Cleveland began during a period of unrest and uncertainty.
+The Orchestra's previous music director, Erich Leinsdorf, had temporarily vacated his post after being drafted into the armed forces.
+During Leinsdorf's absence, Szell made his Severance Hall debut — in November 1944 — to glowing reviews.
+And despite Leinsdorf's impending return, public opinion shifted toward Szell.
+Following intense negotiations that included granting Szell complete artistic control over personnel, programming, scheduling, and recording, the Orchestra's Board of Trustees appointed him the ensemble's fourth music director.

-Shortly after accepting the position, Szell remarked that he would "dedicate all [his] efforts…to make The Cleveland Orchestra second to none in quality of performance."
+Shortly after accepting the position, Szell remarked that he would "dedicate all [his] efforts...to make The Cleveland Orchestra second to none in quality of performance."
 He devoted much of his energy to exacting his will on his musicians — releasing some and hiring others in an effort to achieve his desired sound.
 He expected technical perfection and total commitment from musicians during rehearsals and performances.
 His standards were stringent, his goals lofty: He was singularly focused on elevating the Orchestra to new levels of excellence.

-Not long into his tenure, Szell began making guest appearances in other cities, especially New York, and the Orchestra steadily gained a reputation as one of the world's leading ensembles.
+Not long into his tenure, Szell began making guest appearances in other cities, especially New York, and Cleveland steadily gained a reputation as one of the world's leading ensembles.
 By the early 1950s, he'd grown concerned about "dry" acoustics at Severance Hall — an issue that had preoccupied him since his arrival in Cleveland.
 "I only wish you had a hall with acoustics worthy of your great art," said Leopold Stokowski, former conductor of the Philadelphia Orchestra.
 "In the hall the music was dry and half dead-sounding."
 Although plywood was later added to the hall, further changes were still required to achieve Szell's desired tone.